lauraspaghetti/whackamole/README.md

 # whackamole
-This is a whack-a-mole mini game, made in Vanilla JS.
+This is a simple whack-a-mole mini game, made in Vanilla JS.